Coral & The Environment | Recycled Windows & Doors Bradford, Yorkshire

 To do this, Deceuninck developed Cyclefoam®, a foam process in which processed post-consumer waste is extruded using innovative technology to produce high-quality profiles and also TCI (Thermal Chamber Insulator) inserts for Deceuninck PVC-U window frames.
 PVC-U used in building products or windows have an average life of 35-50 years.
 PVC can be recycled up to 10 times without a problem.

 That means that one kilo of raw material has an average life of 350-500 years.
-As members of the British Plastics Federation, Deceuninck Ltd. support the Recovinyl scheme which is part of Vinyl 2010, a Europe wide initiative by the PVC industry to ensure end of life post-consumer PVC waste is collected and recycled.
+As members of Deceuninck Ltd. support the Recovinyl scheme which is part of Vinyl 2010, a Europe wide initiative by the PVC industry to ensure end of life post-consumer PVC waste is collected and recycled.

 During 2009 almost 200,000 tonnes were collected and recycled throughout Europe which will be put back into numerous high end PVC products including new windows.